 Health Requirements for Entering School

-Every student must have a recent physical on the Virginia State School Entrance Health Form, including an up to date complete Immunization Record.
-Immunization records must be completed prior to starting school, unless your child has a notarized VA Religious Exemption Form on file.
+Every student Pre-K – 8th Grade must have a recent physical on the Virginia State School Entrance Health Form, including an up to date complete Immunization Record.
 The physical must have been done within 12 months of starting school in Virginia.
 Children, who had physical done for Pre-School, will need a new physical done for entrance into Kindergarten.
 Minimum Immunization Requirements for School available on the website.
 Forms are also available from the school office and clinic.
 This information should be updated throughout the year as needed.

 Does your child need to take medication at school?